tybottorff/bottorffdocs/notes/notes_for_self.md

  - AbATE is 6 month timepoint, peak response is 3 months
  - maybe teplizumab hits all sorts in R and not all sorts in NR, but then would expect higher MT SNV counts in R vs. NR which we don't really see
 ## Computational
+ - box is mountable, ask IT if help needed
  - camelCase not snake_case
  - **draw ellipses around clusters/groups for all PCAs/UMAPs**
  - **limma > DESeq2 for less false positives, for non-simple models I should move out of Seurat/Diffbind (take normalized data) and into limma separately**